Technoid91/music-city/README.md

 - to show the user the time left on his subscription
 - email reminders to renew the subscription
 - subscription information in user profile
+- more complex form for sending newsletter including text formatting features.
+- promo-code functionality (e.g. user with the subscription for lessons can get a promo-code from the lesson and get a discount on the guitar the teacher plays.)